 Who?
 Why?
 How?
-Stakeholder group The benefits of engagement with the Company's Stakeholders How the Company, the Manager and the Company Secretary engage with the Company's Stakeholders Shareholders are encouraged to attend the Company's AGM where they can question the Board and its representatives of the Investment Manager.
-The Chairs of the Board's committees will also normally attend the AGM, to engage with shareholders on significant matters related to their areas of responsibility.
+Stakeholder group The benefits of engagement with the Company's Stakeholders How the Company, the Manager and the Company Secretary engage with the Company's Stakeholders Should in any financial year, the Company's share price trade at an average discount to its NAV of greater than 10%, shareholders will be given the opportunity to vote on the continuation of the Company in its present form at the next AGM.
+If the continuation resolution is not passed, the Board will be required to formulate proposals to be put to shareholders within four months to wind up or otherwise reconstruct the Company, having regard to the liquidity of the Company's underlying assets.
 Shareholders are invited to contact the Chairman, or any other member of the Board at any time by writing to the Company Secretary.
 Alternatively, the Chairman can be emailed at the following address: smithsonchairman@fundsmith.co.uk.
-Investment Manager The Investment Manager is the most significant service provider of the Company, and a description of its role can be found in the Report of the Directors on page 33.
+Investment Manager The Investment Manager is the most significant service provider of the Company, and a description of its role can be found in the Report of the Directors on page 31.
 The Board receives regular reports from the Investment Manager, discusses the portfolio at each Board meeting as well as maintaining a constructive dialogue between meetings.
-The reports from the Investment Manager include compliance and risk Engagement with the Company's Investment Manager is necessary to review whether it is management reports. achieving the Company's objective and adhering to the Company's policies and to understand the Company's risks and opportunities.
+The reports from the Investment Manager include compliance and risk management reports.
+Engagement with the Company's Investment Manager is necessary to review whether it is achieving the Company's objective and adhering to the Company's policies and to understand the Company's risks and opportunities.
 A representative of the Investment Manager also attends each quarterly Board meeting and most ad hoc meetings.
-Additionally, the Board holds a strategy session at which the Board and Investment Manager discuss key issues outside the normal Board reporting framework.
+Additionally, the Board holds a strategy session at which the Board and Investment Manager discuss key issues outside the normal Board reporting framework. company a none and apportunities.
 The Management Engagement Committee reviews the performance of the Investment Manager, its remuneration and the discharge of its contractual obligations at least annually.
 Further detail on the Committee's activities and recommendations can be found in the Management Engagement Committee Report on page 45.